Skip to main content

 • States using a standard definition: The remaining states utilize a standardized definition of digital goods: Indiana, Kentucky, Nebraska, New Jersey, Nevada, North Dakota, Rhode Island, Tennessee, Vermont, Washington, Wisconsin and Wyoming.
 This definition is called the Streamlined Sales Tax (SST) Definition of Digital Goods; further information about this is available online, e.g. on the Streamlined Sales Tax Governing Board's website.

-Note that in this article we are referring to digital products such as downloadable software, online courses, e-books and subscriptions, among others.
+It's helpful to see the rules broken down into sales tax by state.
+But please note that in this article, we're referring only to digital products such as downloadable software, online courses, e-books and subscriptions, among others.
 We recommend that you always consult with a professional advisor to find out if your product falls into this category.

 This is the list of states in which you currently have to charge taxes if you sell digital products: